-Applicants to the PSM should send a letter of application to the department outlining why they want the degree and their professional aspirations.
+Applicants to the Master’s Climate Change and Society degree should send a letter of application to the department outlining why they want the degree and their professional aspirations.
 In addition, students who wish to transfer any credits should include a syllabus for the course for which they are requesting credit.
-(See details on the PSM website).
+(See details on the Climate Change and Society website).

 Applicants for this in-depth research program typically have obtained an M.S. degree and should submit, in addition to their basic application materials, evidence of their research potential/productivity.
 Such evidence may take the form of:

 - letters of recommendation from individuals familiar with your thesis research

 - academic transcripts and/or professional experience demonstrating such breadth that ideally you may immediately concentrate in your area of specialty.

 Any background deficiencies determined by your graduate committee, together with most course work in your major and minor field, must be completed prior to your Preliminary Examination for admission to candidacy for the degree.
 Since the degree program emphasizes research, specifics of the graduate program are determined primarily by the student and his/her advisory committee so as to reflect the individual’s research goals.

 The following credit hours are required to complete the degree: